 Our third day in the Lakes, and our second full day.
-Today was planned to be somewhat easier going than the previous day, as we were waiting for Dennis and Linda to come over from Whitburn.
+Today was planned to be somewhat easier going than the previous day, as we were waiting for Nana and Grandad to come over from Whitburn.

 We then went for another wander down to the side of the River Greta for a bit more stone skimming and general mucking about to fill the time.